vishnuvrj7/CryptoGuardML/README.md

 # CryptoGuardML
-A MachineLanguage based Cryptojacking Detector!
+A Machine Learning based Cryptojacking Detector!

 A machine learning-powered tool to detect cryptojacking attempts by monitoring system resource usage and network activity patterns.